RunestoneInteractive/thinkcspy/_sources/GeneralIntro/Algorithms.rst

 Algorithms
 ----------

-If problem solving is a central part of computer science, then the solutions that you create through the problem solving process are also important.
+Since problem solving is a central part of computer science, the solutions that you create through the problem solving process are also important.
 In computer science, we refer to these solutions as **algorithms**.
 An algorithm is a step by step list of instructions that if followed exactly will solve the problem under consideration.

 Our goal in computer science is to take a problem and develop an algorithm that can serve as a general solution.
 Once we have such a solution, we can use our computer to automate the execution.
-As noted above, programming is a skill that allows a computer scientist to take an algorithm and represent it in a notation (a program) that can be followed by a computer.
+As noted above, programming is a skill that allows a computer scientist to take an algorithm and represent it in a program that can be followed by a computer.
 These programs are written in **programming languages**.

 **Check your understanding**